When the spreadsheet becomes the problem

 Pre-commit to defaults.
 “If a meeting request doesn’t have an agenda, I decline” saves you from evaluating each request individually.

 Schedule high-stakes decisions for high-energy windows.
 Most people’s analytical capacity peaks in the late morning.
 Don’t make significant choices at 4:30 PM on Friday.
 The quality of a decision depends as much on when you make it as on how you make it [4].
+High-volume decision makers can apply all three strategies together to recover meaningful cognitive capacity each week.

 When frameworks conflict or fail – what to do